mdlacasse/Owl/README.md

 stochastic rates for performing Monte Carlo analyses, or fixed rates either derived from historical averages, or set by the user.

-There are a few ways to run Owl:
+There are three ways to run Owl:

-- Run Owl directly on the Streamlit Community Server at [owlplanner.streamlit.app](https://owlplanner.streamlit.app).
+- **Streamlit Hub:** Run Owl remotely as hosted on the Streamlit Community Server at [owlplanner.streamlit.app](https://owlplanner.streamlit.app).

-- Run locally on your computer using a Docker image.
+- **Docker Container:** Run Owl locally on your computer using a Docker image.
-Follow these [instructions](docker/README.md) for this option.
+Follow these [instructions](docker/README.md) for using this option.

-- Run locally on your computer using Python code and libraries.
+- **Self-hosting:** Run Owl locally on your computer using Python code and libraries.
-Follow these [instructions](INSTALL.md) to install Owl from the source code and run it on your computer.
+Follow these [instructions](INSTALL.md) to install from the source code and self-host on your own computer.

 -------------------------------------------------------------------------------------
 ## Overview